What is a Biotech Cleanroom?

 The design of the biotech clean room is a fundamental concept.
 To operate safely and efficiently, the cleanroom should be flawlessly designed to avoid interruptions and the risk of contamination.
 It should incorporate unique features to a given application, such as air filtration, HVAC, individual processing systems, and more.

 In order to achieve stringent standards of ISO Class1-5 classification, most biotech applications require HardWall type cleanrooms.
 HardWall cleanrooms consist of seamless modular wall panels, resilience flooring, and suspended ceiling grid, preventing dust or dirt particles from settling.
 The modular panels and other surfaces are made of non-corrosive and non-shredding materials, which could sustain harsh cleaning chemical procedures.

 Biotech Cleanroom Systems

 There are many systems within a biotech cleanroom that support its everyday functions.
 These systems are responsible for maintaining the environment controlled, clean, and consistent so that the stringent classifications are reached at all times.
-Some of the systems include HVAC, filtration, and pressurization.
+Some of the systems include HVAC, air filtration, and air pressurization.

 - Cleanroom filtration: Air filtration is required in biotech cleanrooms to maintain a high level of air quality using a laminar airflow pattern and HEPA filtration.